mguideng/mguideng.github.io/aboutme.md

-My name is Maria and I enjoy learning new things.
+Hi, I'm Maria and I enjoy learning new things.
 This website was created as a way for me to learn openly by sharing my work on side projects.
 This includes writing about analytics and occasional tangents on anything which gets my attention.
 Learning openly is a process of sharing our experiences; putting our work out there opens it up to receiving feedback and provides examples that can help others make sense of their own creative processes.

 On sabbatical.
 Over 10 years of experience in analyzing data and helping to guide business decisions: previously worked as an [Analyst](http://www.diversifynevada.com), and a [Consultant](http://www.rcg1.com) prior.
 Studied [Economics](https://www.unlv.edu/economics).
+I start each day by drinking coffee and reading [abstracts](https://www.nationalaffairs.com/blog/findings-a-daily-roundup).

 Thanks for stopping by.
 For feedback, inquiries, or grabbing a coffee:
 `imlearningthethings` [at] `gmail